callumhackett/obsidian_polka_theme/README.md

 ## Requests

-Have you found something sub-optimal or you'd like to see some extra support?
+Is there something you'd like to be changed or added?
 [Let me know](https://github.com/callumhackett/obsidian_polka_theme).